gongbaodd/gongbaodd.github.io/_docs/2025/12/27/week-53-2D-3D.md

 That said, I did learn something important 🧠: **AI-based 2D-to-3D video conversion is usually a two-step process**:

 1. Predict a **depth map**
-2. Combine the depth map with the original video to generate a **side-by-side 3D video**
+2. Combine the depth map with the original video to generate a left scene and a right scene
+3. Using **inpainting model** to mask the holes of the newly generated video then combine the two scenes into side by side 3D video.

 ---